Meeting List

 Cybersec Awareness Month: "Pass the Hash" presentation.

-5:00 PM on October 15th, 2020
+October 15th, 2020

 We will be giving a presentation for Cybersecurity Awareness Month titled, "Pass the Hash: A Discerning Guide to How (and How Not) to Use Passwords" over Zoom